12 Types Of Gnats In Texas

 Gnats are attracted to moisture, decaying organic matter, and sometimes to substances like sweat, carbon dioxide, or eye secretions.
 Different species may have specific attractants.

-See also How To Identify Texas Constellations
+See also [Full Guide] How To Lookup A License Plate In Texas

 Do gnats bite humans?